alexander-scott/Enhanced-Trigger-Box/README.md

 Enhanced Trigger Box
 =======

 Enhanced Trigger Box is a free tool that be used within Unity.
 It allows developers to setup various responses to be executed when a player walks into a certain area.
 You can also setup conditions that must be met before the responses get executed such as camera conditions where for example the player musn't be looking at a specific object.
 Or player pref conditions such as progress through a level.
 Responses are executed after all conditions have been met.
-These range from spawning or destroying objects to playing animations or alterings materials.
+These range from spawning or destroying objects to playing animations or altering materials.

 It has been designed in a way that allows you to easily extend the Enhanced Trigger Box yourself by adding more responses or conditions.
 This will be explained in more detail further down the page.